junxit/us-congress-bills-117/metadata.md

 - 2022-09-29 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 351 - 73 (Roll no. 462). (text: CR H8140-8141)
 - 2022-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 351 - 73 (Roll no. 462).
+- 2022-10-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.